Learn

-how to paint abstract art in
+Learn how to paint abstract art in acrylics!

 To start with, what do you want your abstract painting to look like?
 For instance, do you like lots of detail, or do you prefer vast washes of color?
 There are many different styles of abstract art, so the first step is to decide which style of abstract art you would like to paint!
 Then you can learn the different techniques for how to paint abstract art in those styles.

-On this page I'll explain the steps I used to create the colorful, funky painting below.
+On this page I'll explain the steps I used to create the colorful, detailed painting below.
 The creation of this painting primarily involves an additive process (also known as a layering process).
 If you like color, energy and detail, this process may be very fun and beneficial for you to try out for yourself!

-artist's visual choices: colorful highly detailed intricate, flowing patterns |
+Artist's visual choices: colorful, highly detailed, and intricate, flowing patterns.

-basic description of process: intuitive painting process - not pre-planned additive/layering process opaque layers of color |
+Basic description of process: intuitive painting process (not pre-planned), additive/layering process, and opaque layers of color.

 Total newbie?
 No problem!

 If you are new to acrylics, you can find out all about the art supplies you will need for creating paintings in acrylic in my guide to Art Supplies for Acrylic Painting.
 You can also read an overview of the basic characteristics of acrylics.
-Got a question about painting with acrylics?
-Ask here!

-I knew what I wanted the central part of the painting to look like - I wanted to paint it in my usual funky abstract style, writhing and wriggling with bold colors, bright shapes and intricate designs!
+I knew what I wanted the central part of the painting to look like - I wanted to paint it in my usual colorful abstract style, writhing and wriggling with bold colors, bright shapes and intricate designs!
 When I work in this style, I create the shapes spontaneously and decide on their placement in an entirely intuitive manner.
 I don't pre-plan anything.

 I then painted in various shapes, one color at a time.
 For instance, first I painted in all the yellow shapes.
 Then all the orange shapes, then dark pink, light pink, etc.